gkunwar/blog/_posts/2025-04-30-complex-process-as-waste.markdown

 A high-performing team isn’t the one with the most sophisticated stack.
 It’s the one that removes friction, eliminates distractions, and keeps shipping value consistently.

 So, take a moment and ask your team:\
- Is the process helping us move faster—or slowing us down?\
+ Is the process helping team move faster—or slowing down?\
  If it's the latter, it might be time to simplify.